 From chairs to footballs, props are the physical objects used on stage in drama productions.
 Used correctly, they can add to your performance in a unique and profound way, with audience members thinking about your performance long after it’s finished.
 There are certain ways you can make use of props to ensure you get the most out of them.

 Your props can be either real or symbolic

-- Props can be used as either literal items, such as a characters putting their keys on a table, or they can be symbolic- metaphors used to indicate something else.
+- Props in drama can be used as either literal items, such as a characters putting their keys on a table, or they can be symbolic- metaphors used to indicate something else.

 - Using literal props, and actions to go with them, create a visceral quality.
 This makes the plot spring to life, and can emphasise important movements.

 - By using props symbolically, you can create powerful and profound images in the heads of you audience members.
 For example, if you wanted to demonstrate the separation of two people, a knife could be used to solemnly cut the air.
 You could also have a picture of the two characters torn apart.